 Convolutional neural network for fracture detection in x-ray images

-Abstract
+Juan José García Aguirre

-This study introduces a convolutional neural network (CNN) tailored for detection of bond’s fractures based on X-ray images.
+Abstract - This study introduces a convolutional neural network (CNN) tailored for detection of bond’s fractures based on X-ray images.
 Image classification is a crucial task in computer vision, finding applications across diverse fields.
 In the medical one, X-ray images serve as pivotal diagnostic tools, offering insights into a patient's health condition.
 This work focuses on automating fracture detection using only X-ray images, leveraging CNNs for image classification.
 The proposed methodology integrates various tools and techniques within a CNN framework, implemented using PyTorch and executed on the Google Colab environment with a Tesla T4 GPU.

 Introduction

 Image classification is a fundamental problem in computer vision within various application fields.
-One of these could be the processing of X-rays, which encompass different typesto obtain predictions about a person's health based only on the X-ray images.
+One of these could be the processing of X-rays, which encompass different types of radiographies to obtain predictions about a person's health based only on the X-ray images.
 This serves as a diagnosis tool.
 In [1], this approach is presented for classifying X-ray images to detect pneumonia.
 It is important to note that the procedure is only used as a diagnostic support tool.
 Another example is presented in [2], where another specific type of X-ray is used to detect gastritis applying convolutional neural networks (CNNs), which are commonly employed in image processing.

 The present work describes the design of a neural network for the classification of X-ray images, determining whether a fracture exists or not, using the labels "fractured" and "not fractured".
 For this purpose, we start from the CNN type of neural network, integrating it with various tools.
-The framework for the development of the network was conduted in PyTorch, and executed entirely in the Google Colab environment, leveraging the available GPU defined as Tesla T4.
+The framework for the development of the network was conducted in PyTorch, and executed entirely in the Google Colab environment, leveraging the available GPU defined as Tesla T4.

 Methodology

 The methodology employed is illustrated in Figure 1, delineating two main processes: training and testing.
 Initially, the training dataset was augmented to enhance its robustness.
 This augmentation strategy primarily involved image flipping.
 Subsequently, the training dataset was partitioned into randomly selected subsets for training and validation purposes.
 The validation subset played a crucial role in evaluating the model's performance without bias towards the training data.
-The obtained model was then deployed for the testing phase, where predictions were made.
+The obtained model was then deployed for the testing phase.
 Prior conducting the prediction process, the test data underwent was preprocessed by image flipping.

 A. Dataset

 The dataset used for the work was the "Fracture detection using x-ray images" dataset [3] obtained from the Kaggle website.
-All images are in jpg format and have dimensions of 224 x 224 pixels and are separated into two labels "Fractured" or "Not fractured".
+All images are in jpg format and have dimensions of 224 x 224 pixels.
 These images are separated according to their label in different folders, the dataset itself has a folder called "val", this will be defined as the "test_loader", the other folder named "train" will be used for training and validation.
-The table shows the composition in the dataset, but after the augmentation process, the data ends up with a different distribution.
+Images are further classified into two labels "Fractured" or "Not fractured".
+Table 1 shows the composition of the dataset, However, following the augmentation process, the data distribution changes.

 Table 1 Dataset composition